1 1/2 stalk celery, diced

 1 cubanelle pepper, diced

 Heat a small amount of canola oil in a skillet.
 Add the celery, onion, garlic and pepper and saute until the onion is soft and translucent.
 Allow to cool 5-10 minutes.
-Scrape into a medium bowl and add the crawfish, mayo, and cheese.
+Scrape into a medium bowl and add the remaining ingredients.
 Stir to combine.
 Form into flat patties.
 Refrigerate 30 minutes.